 • Available lengths: 58cm / 23in, 66cm / 26in, 74cm / 29in

 Grivel G-Zero: on the hills

-That unusual head cover certainly works, providing a bit of welcome insulation against the cold steel while also protecting your hands and gloves from the sharp upper edges and teeth of the pick.
+That unusual head cover certainly works, providing a bit of welcome insulation against the cold steel while also protecting your hands and best hiking gloves from the sharp upper edges and teeth of the pick.
 The cover still leaves enough of the pick exposed to perform a safe self-arrest if needed, though, and if preferred it can be removed altogether.